Ernst Zündel: Holocaust denial

 His publishing company, Samisdat Publishers, disseminated neo-Nazi literature, including Zündel's The Hitler We Loved and Why, Richard Verrall's Did Six Million Really Die?, and works by Malcolm Ross.

 By the early 1980s, Samisdat Publishers had grown into a worldwide distributor of Nazi and neo-Nazi posters, audiotapes, and memorabilia, as well as pamphlets and books devoted to Holocaust denial and what he claimed were Allied and Israeli war crimes.
-He purportedly had a mailing list of 29,000 in the United States alone.
+In 1981, he claimed that he was distributing literature in 14 languages to 45 different countries.
+He also claimed that he had a mailing list of 29,000 in the United States alone.
 Advertisement space for Samisdat Publishers was purchased in well-known reputable American magazines and even comic books.
 West Germany became another large market, in violation of West German Volksverhetzung (incitement of the masses) laws preventing Holocaust denial and dissemination of Nazi and neo-Nazi material, with Samisdat going so far as to send mass mailings to every member of the West German Bundestag (parliament).

 In December 1980, the West German Federal Ministry of Finance told the Bundestag that between January 1978 and December 1979, "200 shipments of right-wing content, including books, periodicals, symbols, decorations, films, cassettes, and records" had been intercepted entering West Germany; these shipments "came overwhelmingly from Canada."
 On 23 April 1981, the West German government sent a letter to the Canadian Jewish Congress, confirming that the source of the material was Samisdat Publishers.

 From 1981 to 1982, Zündel had his mailing privileges suspended by the Canadian government on the grounds that he had been using the mail to send hate propaganda, a criminal offence in Canada.
 Zündel then began shipping from a post office box in Niagara Falls, New York, until the ban on his mailing in Canada was lifted in January 1983.
+Under his pseudonym Christof Friedrich, he wrote a preface to Savitri Devi's esoteric neo-Nazi book The Lightning and the Sun.
+Under the same pseudonym, he also wrote various articles for George P. Dietz's neo-Nazi magazine Liberty Bell, and was a contributor and on the editorial staff of Dietz's other periodical, the White Power Report.